Migratory Birds Hunting Regulations, 2013–2014: Yukon Territory

 - Report Your Migratory Bird Bands

 The information presented here is a summary of the law.
 For complete information on fines, general prohibitions, permitted hunting methods and equipment, the requirement to have adequate means to retrieve birds immediately, restrictions on the use of bait, the description of hunting zones and other restrictions on hunting, please refer to the Migratory Birds Convention Act, 1994 and Migratory Birds Regulations.
-These, along with other useful information for hunters, can be found on the Environment Canada website (www.ec.gc.ca) on the Migratory Birds page in the Nature section, or you may contact:
+These, along with other useful information for hunters, can be found on the Environment Canada website (www.ec.gc.ca) , or you may contact:

 Canadian Wildlife Service